-Placement in your first Computer Science course is determined through the COSI Placement Exam.
+Placement in your first Computer Science course is determined through the COSI Placement Exam which will be offered online.
 If you pass the exam, your first class will be 12b, Advanced Programming Techniques.
 If not, you will need to enroll in 10a, Introduction to Problem Solving in Python.
-We will post a link to the exam as soon as it is available and it should be completed before classes begin on September, Wednesday, August 28th.
+We will post a link to the exam as soon as it is available, which we anticipate to be in early August; it should be completed before classes begin on September, Wednesday, August 28th.

 No. COSI 12b is a strict pre-requistie to COSI 21a.

 If you aren’t sure about which elective to take, you should enroll in the course and attend the first couple of classes.
 You are required to go to the first lecture of any class you are interested in.
 You will have plenty of time to drop the class if you chose to do so.
 Please see the academic calendar for deadlines: https://www.brandeis.edu/registrar/calendar/fall18.html

 International master’s students need to complete two academic semesters in residence on an F1 Visa status to be eligible to gain CPT authorization and will enroll in COSI 293G, which counts for one academic credit.
 Usually students enroll in this class during the summer in between their first and second year, once they have found an internship.
 For further details, please see the COSI CPT Procedure.